 Reading the blogs of people who have spent time in Marrakech is fascinating, and I would have been lost had I not done my research before visiting the city, but something that I have noticed is that a lot of the writing out there doesn’t really get to the point.
 People wax lyrical about having to bargain in the souks, and about how aggressive the henna ladies can be, but it all reads in a light-hearted, ‘Oh, isn’t Morocco so funny?’ tone, whilst failing to acknowledge the bigger picture, which isn’t so pretty.

 Sure, Marrakech is a buzzing hub for tourists and it makes a great holiday destination, but the insistence of the street vendors isn’t just a quirky cultural commodity put in place to make Marrakech seem crazy and eccentric and fun: it is an unfortunate necessity.
 It is impossible to spend any length of time in the Medina without smelling the desperation in the air.
-Everybody, and I mean everybody is hustling to make a living, and nobody is really your friend.
+Everybody, and I mean everybody in Marrakech is hustling to make a living, and nobody is really your friend.

 On my first night, I admit, I was swept up in the sights, smells and sounds of the Jemaa el-Fna.
 I was captivated by the hypnotising tunes played by the snake charmers, the billowing gowns of the henna ladies, the calls from the vendors selling fresh orange juice and the cute puppy-eyes of the kids selling tissues and light-up plastic toys.
 Marrakech seduced me with its charm, much like it had seduced so many before me, and I was enchanted by it.